Fifteen to One: Famous episodes

 In one show, in the 16th series in 1995, William G. Stewart dropped his cards whilst explaining the rules of the first round.
 The questions had to be scrapped.
-A notable contestant on this show, and clearly seen in the outtake as he was standing at position 7, was Ingram Wilcox, who later won the top prize on Who Wants to Be a Millionaire?.
+One contestant on this show was Ingram Wilcox, who later won the top prize on Who Wants to Be a Millionaire?.

 On 25 December 1999, a "Millennium Quiz" episode brought back 25 contestants to compete for a silver trophy in a four-round contest.
 Lives were not used until the final round; instead, contestants began with 100 points, scoring 10 for a correct answer and losing 5 for a miss.
 Round 1 employed the usual two passes through the field, while Rounds 2 and 3 gave each contestant the chance to answer five questions.
 Only the top 15 scorers advanced past Round 2, and only the top three reached the final, which followed the standard Grand Final rules and scoring.

 In the grand final of series 29 shown in December 2000 (won by Matti Watton), one contestant, who was standing at position 4, could not be identified for legal reasons, so the contestant's two questions were edited out, and the camera jumped from contestant 3 to 5.
 The contestant was eliminated in the first round, so the episode progressed as normal.
-The heat episode that the “mystery contestant” won was also never aired, being replaced by a repeat of Bill McKaig's perfect 433 episode.
+The heat episode that the "mystery contestant" won was also never aired, being replaced by a repeat of Bill McKaig's perfect 433 episode.